 What types of disabilities will SVSU Disability Services assist with?

 SVSU Disability Services is equipped to provide accommodations and support for a wide range of visible and invisible wounds and injuries.
 A thorough assessment will be conducted to determine the types of services that will best support you.

 Do I need a disability rating by the Department of Veterans Affairs to receive services?

 To receive services through SVSU Disability Services, a documented disability is required.
 This can be a letter from your personal doctor, your DoD documentation or the VA.
 If you do not currently have a documented disability, you are still encouraged to contact the SVSU Military Student Affairs, http://www.svsu.edu/militarystudentaffairs/

 What are the benefits of receiving accommodations through SVSU Disability Services?

-Students will access and utilize accommodations as appropriate based on their individual disability.
-In addition to a variety of accommodation, SVSU Military Student Affairs will provide support with your transition to campus along with academic advising, tutoring, and coaching
+Students will access and utilize accommodations as appropriately based on their individual disability.
+In addition to a variety of accommodations, SVSU Military Student Affairs will provide support with your transition to campus along with academic advising, tutoring, and coaching.